swch/strivve-docs/src/pages/resources/messaging/index.md

 #### Querying Messages by Cardholder

 There is an alternative method for querying messages that is simpler and requires fewer calls.
-If the only messages being queried are for a single cardholder, there is an endpoint that will grab messages for multiple jobs through a single endpoint.
+If the only jobs being queried are for a single cardholder, there is an endpoint that will grab messages for a cardholder's multiple jobs through a single endpoint.

 Endpoint: GET /messages/cardholders/:cardholder\_id

 Unlike the job endpoints, access keys are not required since access is stored on the server and keyed by the session.
-This can simplify implementatioin.
+This can simplify implementation.

 It becomes slightly differrent to manage credential_requests: